gbif/data-blog/content/about.md

 If you would like to contribute you can contact jwaller@gbif.org. **Guest blogs are very welcome.**

+# What about the developer blog?

+Currently the [developter blog]("http://gbif.blogspot.com/") no longer being updated but an archive will be maintained.

 # Disclaimer

 All posts represent the ideas of the author.
 No posts on this blog are to be considered a GBIF or Institutional policy.

-# What about the developer blog?

-Currently this (blog)["http://gbif.blogspot.com/"] no longer being updated but an archive will be maintained.